Shadowstats.com

 Shadowstats.com is a website that analyzes and offers alternatives to government economic statistics for the United States.
 Shadowstats primarily focuses on inflation, but also keeps track of the money supply, unemployment and GDP by utilizing methodologies abandoned by previous administrations from the Clinton era to the Great Depression.

-The site is authored by consulting economist Walter J. Williams, who holds a BA in Economics and an MBA from Dartmouth College.
+The site is authored by consulting economist Walter J. Williams, who holds a BA in economics and an MBA from Dartmouth College.
 He is popularly known as "John Williams."

+The website's claims have come under serious criticisms from economists and experts citing the implausibility of Williams' numbers.

 Claims

 Shadowstats is perhaps best known for its alternative inflation statistics.
-Williams says that major changes to the Consumer Price Index were made between 1997–1999 in an effort to reduce Social Security outlays, using controversial changes by Alan Greenspan that include "hedonic regression", or the increased quality of goods.
-Some other investors have echoed Williams' views, most prominently Bill Gross, who reportedly called the US CPI an "haute con job".
-John S. Greenlees and Robert B. McClelland, staff economists at the US Bureau of Labor Statistics, wrote a paper to address CPI misconceptions, such as those of Williams.
+Williams says that major changes to the Consumer Price Index were made between 1997 and 1999 in an effort to reduce Social Security outlays, using controversial changes by Alan Greenspan that include "hedonic regression", or the increased quality of goods.
+Some other investors have echoed Williams' views, most prominently Bill Gross, who reportedly called the U.S. CPI an "haute con job".
+John S. Greenlees and Robert B. McClelland, staff economists at the U.S. Bureau of Labor Statistics, wrote a paper to address CPI misconceptions, such as those of Williams.

 Williams points out that under President Lyndon B. Johnson, the U-3 unemployment rate series was created, which excludes people who stopped looking for work for more than a year ago as well as part-time workers who are seeking full-time employment.
 Although the old unemployment rate series', which include part-time workers looking for full-time work and unemployed who stopped looking over a year ago, is still published monthly by BLS, the U-3 series is generally considered more meaningful and is the headline rate picked up by most media outlets.
 Williams calculates the U-6 rate as it was calculated until December 1993.

 Shadowstats also tracks alternative growth statistics, and Williams has characterized the official numbers for U.S. Gross Domestic Product (GDP) and jobs growth range as "deceptive", “rigged", and "manipulated".

 On July 24, 2008, Williams testified before the United States House Committee on Financial Services on the "Implications of a Weaker Dollar for Oil Prices and the U.S. Economy."